 Most employers who ask for SAT scores don't require official score reports.
 However, be prepared to provide one, if asked.
 Also, make sure employers know whether the maximum score when you took the test was 1600 or 2400.

 The date when you took the test shouldn't matter much to employers for making comparisons.
 A 2000/2400 from 2015 should be equivalent to a 2000/2400 from 2007.
 Both SAT scores should indicate the same skill level and percentile score.
 (We talk more about this below.)

 Can You Compare SAT Scores From Different Years?

 In general, an SAT score will mean the same thing no matter when you take the SAT.
 In other words, a 1250 on an SAT from 2016 should equal a 1250 on an SAT from 2018, 2019, 2020, and so on.
 This means that you should be able to compare an SAT score from one year with another SAT score from a different year without issue.

 The only major problem when comparing scores from different years is the scoring scales used.
 The SAT changed dramatically in 2016, when it shifted from a 600-2400 scale to a 400-1600 scale.
 As a result, the scores for these years will look quite different.
 (However, you can roughly convert them using our conversion tables.)

-The following chart shows SAT percentiles for the past six years.
-Note the change in the scoring scale for 2016 and 2017.
+The following chart shows SAT percentiles for the past eight years.
+Note the change in the scoring scale for 2016 onwards.
 Also, be aware that some scores are estimates if exact percentiles were unavailable.